zyllluck/SSpMosaic/README.md

 How to use `SSpMosaic`
 -------------------
 SSpMosaic tutorials are as follows.

 ## SSpMosaic program

-SSpMosaic program generation tutorial is in [generate_module](https://zyllluck.github.io/SSpMosaic/program_generation.html)
+SSpMosaic program generation tutorial is in [generate program](https://zyllluck.github.io/SSpMosaic/program_generation.html)

 SSpMosaic program network-propagation tutorial is in [network-propagation](https://zyllluck.github.io/SSpMosaic/network_propagation.html)